fashberg/WThermostatBeca/README.md

 * BAC-1000-ALW WiFi Thermostat for Conditioning (heating, cooling, ventilation)
   * also known as BAC-002-ALW

-Also selled by Moes or Qiumi.
+Also also sold through Moes or Qiumi.

 ![homeassistant](docs/images/bac-002-wifi.jpg)